andreigheoarca/MPC-2000-Sampler/README.md

 ## Project lookback and future considerations

-For now, I feel like the project is mostly hardcoded and I am convinced that I will come back to refactor the code in a more elegant solution.
+For now, I feel like the project is mostly hardcoded and I am convinced that I will come back to refactor the code in a more elegant way.

 Currently each audio sample is manually assigned to each individiual pad and triggered using multiple if statements in order to identify which one is pressed.
 I had initially tried to use array methods in order to assign each sound to each individiual pad but the samples would not play properly so I decided to manualy hard code them in order to at least see how a working project would look like and in the end I feel like it turned out pretty good.